sass/sass/accepted/first-class-calc.md

-A calculation follows the default behavior of all SassScript operations, except that it throws an error if used as an operand of a unary or binary `+` or `-` operation.
+A calculation follows the default behavior of all SassScript operations, except that it throws an error if used as an operand of a unary or binary `+` or `-` operation, and equality is defined as below.

 > This helps ensure that if a user expects a number and receives a calculation
-> instead, it will throw an error quickly rather than propagating as an unquoted
+> instead, it will throw an error quickly rather than propagating as an
-> string.
+> unquoted string.

+#### Equality

+Two calculations are considered equal if their names are equal, they have the same number of arguments, and each argument in one calculation is equal to the corresponding argument in the other.

+`CalculationOperation` and `CalculationInterpolation` values are equal if each field in one value is equal to the corresponding field in the other.

 ### Serialization